 DAY 40: REST DAY IN KATHMANDU – 156KM.Rest day.

-DAY 41: DEPARTUREBreakfast and free time till the time limit.
-In the indicated time our office representative and vehicle arrive at your hotel to serve you till the airport.
-Drive to Kathmandu international airport, see off formalities and departure.
+DAY 41: DEPARTUREHave breakfast and have some relaxing free time for yourself.
+In the indicated time, our office representative and vehicle will arrive at your Hotel to escort you to the airport.
+Drive to Kathmandu international airport (TIA), you will go through the immigration formalities and departure.